dwivediabhimanyu/instabook/README.md

 - Run the application locally using files created from the `ionic build` command.
   `bash ionic serve `
   You can visit `http://localhost:8100` in your web browser to verify that the application is running.
 You should see a web interface.

+  ---

+If you liked Dynamic Text Header used in this README, check it out [here](https://gist.github.com/dwivediabhimanyu/f7f11956abc3ebd8015a668834c3d6c0) .a